Agrasen ki Baoli Delhi Entry Fee

 Bus: One of the best ways of commuting within Delhi is DTC buses.
 The network has a vast coverage and is widespread.
 DTC buses number 894, 743Ext, 442, 957 and 522 ply towards the Agrasen Ki Baoli.

-Metro: Rajiv Chowk, Barakhamba, and Janpath metro stations are closest to the Baoli.
+Rajiv Chowk (yellow and blue lines) and Janpath metro station on the Violet line are other two stations, at a distance of 2km and 800m respectively, close to the Baoli.
 After getting down from the metro, one can take a bus, an auto or a cab to reach the place.

 Auto/Cab/Taxi: Delhi has an amazingly well-connected network of auto rickshaws, taxis, and cabs.
 For the ones visiting the city for the first time, these vehicles are a great choice.
 You can order them via apps like Ola, Uber, and Jugnoo or take them while you are on the road.